 The aim of 3DS v2 is to eliminate fraud by providing more context around every card transaction.
 It will improve authorization rates in a frictionless way for the customer, ultimately leading to greater conversion rates and shifting liability to the issuing bank.

 But there’s no need to worry.
 At Ingenico there is a wealth of expertise and support we can offer to help you make the transition to 3DS v2 as smooth as possible.
-You don’t have to do it alone, so please get in touch if there is anything we can do to help or find out more on our developer portal or read our report on ‘How to make the most of 3DS v2’.
+You don’t have to do it alone, so please get in touch if there is anything we can do to help or find out more on our developer portal or read our report on ‘Prepare to succeed with 3D-Secure’.